Topological regularity of Busemann spaces of nonpositive curvature

 With this terminology, instead of a GNPC space, we introduce

-\begin{dfn} A \textit{weakly GNPC space} is a separable, locally compact metric space such that any point has a neighborhood that admits a locally extendable, consistent, reversible, convex geodesic bicombing. \end{dfn}
+\begin{dfn} A \textit{weakly GNPC space} is a separable, locally compact metric space such that any point has a neighborhood that admits a locally extendable, consistent, reversible, convex geodesic bicombing (with respect to the restriction of the original metric). \end{dfn}

 Then we have

 \begin{clm} All the results in this paper can be generalized from GNPC spaces to weakly GNPC spaces.
 More precisely, if we replace \begin{itemize} \item ``BNPC space'' by ``complete metric space with a consistent, reversible, convex geodesic bicombing,'' \item ``shortest path'' by ``$\sigma$-shortest path,'' \item ``geodesic completeness'' with ``extendability of a bicombing,'' \end{itemize} then all the arguments work without any further changes.
 Note that the definition of a G-space is weakened in a similar manner. \end{clm}